Kansas newspaper’s post equates mask mandate with Holocaust

 Hicks previously criticized Kelly in a blog post for taking a “one-size-fits-all approach to reopening what he called the state’s “bureaucracy-hammered” economy.

 Kelly lifted statewide restrictions on businesses and public gatherings on May 26 after weeks of criticism from the Republican-controlled Legislature that she was moving too slowly to reopen the state’s economy.
+Some conservative GOP lawmakers also have accused her of being heavy-handed and even dictatorial in responding to the pandemic.

 Anderson County, with about 7,900 residents, is part of a conservative swath of eastern Kansas.
 Registered Republicans outnumber Democrats 2-to-1 and President Donald Trump carried it with nearly 73% of the vote in 2016.